sourcegraph/deploy-sourcegraph/configure/jaeger/README.md

 [Jaeger](https://github.com/jaegertracing/jaeger) is an open-source request tracing system that can run inside of your Kubernetes cluster.

-1. Append the `kubectl apply` command for the Jaeger resources to `kubectl-apply-all.sh.
+1. Append the `kubectl apply` command for the Jaeger resources to `kubectl-apply-all.sh`.

     ```bash
     echo kubectl apply --prune -l deploy=jaeger -f configure/jaeger --recursive >> kubectl-apply-all.sh